-wing courses of study: numbered with the prefix 65-, and a major paper; umbered with the prefix 65-, and a thesis.
-The originality of a and scholarly evaluation, rather than in the result.
+- (a) seven graduate courses, of which at least five must be numbered with the prefix 65-, and a major paper; - (b) six graduate courses, of which at least four must be numbered with the prefix 65-, and a thesis.
+The originality of a Master's thesis may lie in the organization, presentation, and scholarly evaluation, rather than in the result.

-in the Major Paper/Thesis are required to register in Seminar 65ent's seminars in the first year of the program.
+In addition to the above course work, students registered in the Major Paper/Thesis are required to register in Seminar 65-795.
+They must attend 75 percent of the regular department's seminars in the first year of the program.

-fixed 65- may be replaced by 62-510 and/or 62-511.
+In both M.Sc.
+(Statistics) programs, up to two courses prefixed 65- may be replaced by 62-510 and/or 62-511.